ml4ai/dass-wills/README.md

 - `"text"` : the original natural-language text of the will;
 - `"testator"` : the name, ID, and possibly other information about the testator;
 - `"witnesses"` : the name, ID, and information about the witnesses;
 - `"directives"` : the directives of the will.
-This is a mapping mapping assets to the beneficiary and any conditions governing the transfer.
+This is a mapping from assets to the beneficiary and any conditions governing the transfer.

 Example: the file `in01.json` encodes the following simple will: